Frequently Asked Questions

 • Yes!
 Our curriculum is designed to meet the needs of families.
 You only enroll once as a family, not per child.
 That means that even if you happen to have a toddler, preschooler, and a second grader at home at the same time, you’ll be teaching them together.
 Our lessons are designed to be easy to adapt so everyone can play!

 • Our curriculum is secular.
 We believe that all children deserve a high-quality education, and we welcome families from all backgrounds.
-While we respect and value different faith traditions, our lessons are not religious in content or tone.
+We respect and value different faith traditions, but our lessons themselves are not religious in content or tone.

 Because of the deeply academic and spiritual legacy Maria Montessori left us, our work is firmly grounded in love, humility, wonder, and an intense respect for all things.
 If you have questions about specifics, please reach out.